mvillafuertem/scala-1/topics/foundations/functions.md

 * [ ] a type
 * [X] an object

 # Which of the following represent the type of `chop2`?
+You can choose more than one option.
 * [ ] `String`
 * [X] `Function1[String, String]`
 * [ ] `Function`